 4. Protect your privacy

-Since you won’t be giving out your personal cell phone number, you won’t continue to receive calls from former business contacts if you move on to other employment.
-And you won’t have to worry about disgruntled customers paying you a house call either.
+Since you won’t be giving out your personal cell phone number, you won’t have to worry about receiving calls from former business contacts if you change jobs.
+And you also won’t have to worry about disgruntled customers calling you.

 Since your virtual business number also runs off a cloud-based app, company and customer data isn’t stored locally on your phone.
 If you’re managing a team, this also makes onboarding new folks onto your OpenPhone workspace simple.